 Best hiking leggings for women

-In a former blog post I wrote about how to find the best hiking pants and I promised to give you some tips on how to find the best hiking leggings too.
+In a former blog post I wrote about how to find the best hiking pants and I promised to give you some tips on how to find the best hiking leggings for women too.

 Whether you are looking for hiking pants or hiking leggings/tights, you want to consider the usual factors: weight, material, breathability, waterproofing and maybe like me: sustainability.

 I can still remember the time when leggings have been a part of the 80ies and been called old-shool and laughed at, but these times are gone.